nsidc/granule-metgen/devdocs/PIPELINE_REFACTORING_PLAN.md

 This implementation strategy focuses on extracting and refactoring existing code incrementally, prioritizing architectural improvements that enable extensibility while maintaining backward compatibility.

-### Phase 1: CMR Reader Extraction
+### Phase 1: Collection Metadata Reader Extraction
-**Standalone Value**: Testable CMR integration, early collection metadata access
+**Standalone Value**: Early collection metadata access, remove caching (not needed), more testable by mocking CMR responses

-1. **Extract CMR reader** from utilities into standalone module
+1. **Extract Collection Metadata reader that calls CMR** from utilities into standalone module
-2. **Place CMR read after config** but before running any part of the pipeline
+2. **Place Collection Metadata read after config** but before running any part of the pipeline
-3. **Create CMR metadata dataclass** to hold collection information
+3. **Create Collection Metadata dataclass** to hold collection metadata attributes
-4. **Add CMR caching** to avoid repeated API calls
-5. **Create mock CMR reader** for testing
+4. **Mock CMR responses** for testing

-**Benefit if stopped here**: CMR logic is isolated and testable, collection metadata available for all decisions
+**Benefit if stopped here**: CMR integration is isolated as an implementation detail and more testable, collection metadata read once & available for all decisions

 ### Phase 2: Geometry Specification Extraction
 **Standalone Value**: Clean separation of geometry decision-making from execution